Trump Administration Orders New Sanctions On North Korea

 Trump signed an executive order expanding the authority of the U.S. Treasury Department to target individuals, banks and other companies that finance or facilitate trade with North Korea.

-"Our new executive order will cut off sources of revenue that fund North Korea's efforts to develop the deadliest weapons known to humankind," the president said.
+China is North Korea's number one trading partner, but the U.S. has often been hesitant to crack down on Chinese banks.
+The order from China's central bank could delay any additional penalties.

+"Beijing often takes just enough action to derail what would be planned U.S. actions against Chinese financial entities," said Bruce Klingner, a former CIA expert on North Korea, now with the Heritage Foundation.

-While the sanctions could affect businesses throughout the world, Trump said they're squarely aimed at Pyongyang.
+While the executive order could affect businesses throughout the world, Trump emphasized that it's squarely aimed at Pyongyang.

 "I want to be clear.
 The order targets only one country, and that country is North Korea," Trump said.
-"Foreign banks will face a clear choice: Do business with the United States or facilitate trade with the lawless regime in North Korea, and they won't have so much trade."

 Last week, North Korea launched a ballistic missile high over Japanese territory.